 Pilot Light Won’t Stay Lit or Ignite

 When the pilot light won’t ignite or stay on, this prevents the oil from heating properly.
 On select models, such as the Solstice, the controller will display “ignition failure.”
 When this happens, turn the controller off and check the pilot light for the following issue.

 - Poor gas supply – The supply of gas could be limited by a grease or debris buildup in the burner assembly.
 There also could be pressure issue coming from the source supplying gas to your machine.

 - Not sparking – When you open the unit, turn the control on and see if there are sparks coming out of pilot.
 If it’s not sparking, hit the high limit reset button.
 If it the button clicks, this means the unit overheated or the limit is bad.
 Press the button until it stops clicking.
 If clicking persists or the issue continues, contact a service technician.

 - Won’t light after setup – Make sure the yellow gas valve is on.
 If it is, reset the pilot knob by turning it off.
 Then, turn it to the “Pilot” position, and push and hold it in for 15-30 seconds.
 While you’re holding the knob in, light the pilot with a match or lighter.
 If it lights, turn the knob to the “On” position.
-If it won’t light, check to see if all the parts and components were installed to the correct manufacturer instructions.
+If it won’t light, have the parts reinstalled by an authorized technician.

 Pump Not Working

 If the pump in your Pitco fryer is running slowly or not running at all, check from the following issues.

 - Won’t run – If the circuit breaker isn’t tripped, the filter motor overload might have tripped.
 Have the thermal overload reset once the unit has cooled down.